Welcome to SpeedRatings

 God bless them, these 'mug punters' are to be adored by SpeedRatings.com subscribers because their actions create huge value.

-These 'mug punters' are really just playing a game of financial Russian Roulette, especially if they are taking bets of odds up to 66/1 on
+These 'mug punters' are really just playing a game of financial Russian Roulette, especially if they are taking bets at odds up to 66/1 or more on

 outsiders.
 When you bet on a 66/1 horse to win, you risk £1 with the potential to win £67, when you bet on a horse to lose, you risk possibly

 as much as £80 (if it were to win) to profit just £1 (if it were to lose).
 Our ratings frequently highlight horses expected to win or be placed

 at worse, at odds on Betfair between 12.5 and 83.0 and these horses can and do win, this is where the true value of the Exchange lies, because

 a horse priced at 66.0 on the Exchange will usually only be around 25/1 with conventional Bookmakers.
 The increased value price on Betfair

 occurs when there are a large number of 'mug punters' wanting to back horses to lose which are priced at high odds, the odds available for the

 win drift, like a set of scales, to try to balance high demand to lay with a bigger value price which will tempt people to also bet on it to win.

 The Betfair Exchange works in a similar way to the Stock Exchange, they are both driven by market demand.
 When a company announces smaller profits